cerb/cerb.github.io/_tips/quickly-watch-a-record.md

 ---
-title: 'Tip: Quickly add or remove yourself as a watcher from worklists'
+title: 'Quickly add or remove yourself as a watcher from worklists'
 excerpt: Learn how to quickly toggle your watcher subscriptions from a worklist.
 summary: This page provides a tip for efficiently managing watcher status on worklists in Cerb.
 It explains how users can quickly add or remove themselves as watchers